MrDuckHunt79/gpic2bato/README.md

 ## Prerequisite:
-Already created a Batocera sd card with RPi Imager (o similar software)
+Already created a Batocera sd card with RPi Imager (o similar software) see instruction on Batocera website.
+> [!CAUTION]
+> Use the image for Raspberry Pi 4 B !
+Don't get the one for GPi Case!

 ## Install:

 1)  Copy [config.txt](https://github.com/MrDuckHunt79/gpic2bato/blob/main/config.txt) to your boot partition of Batocera sd card (Usually labelled BATOCERA)